tomsoderlund/toms-guidebooks/Development/JavaScript/React.md

   export const useUser = () => useContext(UserContext)

-  // Wrap your app/page with the Provider
+Wrap your app/page with the Provider.
-  // NOTE: must be wrapped on higher level than where useUser is used
+NOTE: must be wrapped on higher level than where useUser is used.

   import { UserContextProvider } from './useUser'
   <UserContextProvider user={1}>...</UserContextProvider>